Kenshiki Labs

 Why It Matters

-SIRE gives Kenshiki a deterministic identity layer for evidence.
+SIRE gives Kenshiki Labs a deterministic identity layer for evidence.
 It is one of the main reasons the system can reproduce retrieval decisions instead of treating retrieval as a fuzzy side effect.

 Coverage derived from acronym-level scanner output